On the Integral Part of A-Motivic Cohomology: Introduction

 \subsection{The number field picture}

-The idea of {\it mixed motives} and {\it motivic cohomology} has been gradually formulated by Deligne, Beilinson and Lichtenbaum and aims to extend Grothendieck's philosophy of pure motives.
+The idea of \emph{mixed motives} and \emph{motivic cohomology} has been gradually formulated by Deligne, Beilinson and Lichtenbaum and aims to extend Grothendieck's philosophy of pure motives.
 Before discussing the function fields side, subject of the paper, let us first present the classical setting to derive some motivations. \\

 The theory, mostly conjectural, starts with a number field $F$.
-The hypothetical landscape portrays a $\bQ$-linear Tannakian category $\cM\cM_F$ of {\it mixed motives} over $F$, equipped with several {\it realization functors} having $\cM\cM_F$ as source (see \cite[\S 1]{deligne-droite}).
-Among them, the {\it $\ell$-adic realization functor} $V_{\ell}$, for a prime number $\ell$, takes values in the category of continuous $\ell$-adic representations of the absolute Galois group $G_F$ of $F$.
+The hypothetical landscape portrays a $\bQ$-linear Tannakian category $\cM\cM_F$ of \emph{mixed motives} over $F$, equipped with several \emph{realization functors} having $\cM\cM_F$ as source (see \cite[\S 1]{deligne-droite}).
+Among them, the \emph{$\ell$-adic realization functor} $V_{\ell}$, for a prime number $\ell$, takes values in the category of continuous $\ell$-adic representations of the absolute Galois group $G_F=\Gal(\bar{F}|F)$, given a fixed algebraic closure $\bar{F}$ of $F$.

-It is expected that {\it reasonable} cohomology theories factor through the category $\cM\cM_F$.
+It is expected that \emph{reasonable} cohomology theories factor through the category $\cM\cM_F$.
 For instance, the $\ell$-adic realization should recover the \'etale cohomology of algebraic varieties with coefficients in $\bQ_{\ell}$ in the following way: for all integer $i$, one foresees the existence of a functor $h^i$, from the category of algebraic varieties over $F$ to $\cM\cM_F$, making the following diagram of categories commute:

-According to Deligne \cite[\S 1.3]{deligne-droite}, the category $\cM\cM_F$ should admit a {\it weight filtration} in the sense of Jannsen \cite[Def 6.3]{jannsen}, which would coincide with the classical weight filtration of varieties.
-The {\it weights} of a mixed motive $M$ would then be defined as the breaks of its weight filtration.\\
+According to Deligne \cite[\S 1.3]{deligne-droite}, the category $\cM\cM_F$ should admit a \emph{weight filtration} in the sense of Jannsen \cite[Def 6.3]{jannsen}, which would coincide with the classical weight filtration of varieties.
+The \emph{weights} of a mixed motive $M$ would then be defined as the breaks of its weight filtration.\\

-From the Tannakian formalism, $\cM\cM_F$ admits a tensor operation, extending the fiber product on varieties, and we fix $\mathbbm{1}$ a neutral object.
+From the Tannakian formalism, $\cM\cM_F$ admits a tensor operation extending the fiber product on varieties.
+We fix $\mathbbm{1}$ a neutral object.
 Let $M$ be a mixed motive over $F$.
-According to Beilinson \cite[\S 0.3]{beilinson} (see also \cite[Def 17.2.11]{andre}), the {\it motivic cohomology of $M$} is defined as the complex
+According to Beilinson \cite[\S 0.3]{beilinson} (see also \cite[Def 17.2.11]{andre}), the \emph{motivic cohomology of $M$} is defined as the complex